Fitbit/bitgatt/README.md

 all Android gatt operations with the aim to make Android BLE development as bomb-proof as possible.

+We created a blog post to explain further why we need such a significant abstraction on top of the Android Low Energy API : [eng.fitbit.com/what-is-bitgatt-and-why-do-we-need-it/](https://eng.fitbit.com/what-is-bitgatt-and-why-do-we-need-it/)

 ### Getting Started

 To use Bitgatt, you will need to add the permission for bluetooth ( and maybe admin ) into your